mandiant/capa/web/explorer/DEVELOPMENT.md

 # Development Guide for Capa Explorer Web

-This guide will help you set up the Capa Explorer We project for local development.
+This guide will help you set up the Capa Explorer Web project for local development.

 ## Prerequisites